abinit/abinit/doc/tutorial/compilation.md

 There are two things worth noticing here:

-* The `--prefix` option specifies the location where all the libraries, executables, include files, modules, documentation pages, etc will be installed when `make install` is issued.
+* The `--prefix` option specifies the location where all the libraries, executables, include files, Fortran modules, man pages, etc will be installed when we issue `make install`

-* The `-j2` option tells make to use 2 processes to build the package.
+* The `-j2` option tells make to use 2 processes to build the package to speed up the compilation.
   Adjust this value according to the number of CPUs available on your machine.

 At the end of make, you should get the following output: